Vasculogenic Erectile Dysfunction (ED)

 University Hospitals Harrington Heart & Vascular Institute offers a dedicated vasculogenic erectile dysfunction (ED) program in cooperation with University Hospitals Urology Institute.
-Through this multidisciplinary program, a team of endovascular specialists, urologists and endocrinologists provide comprehensive care for vasculogenic ED, a condition in which a man experiences the recurring inability to achieve or maintain an erection sufficient for sexual intercourse due to disease in the arteries and/or veins that supply blood to and from the penis.
+A team of endovascular specialists, urologists and endocrinologists provide comprehensive care for vasculogenic ED, a condition in which a man experiences the recurring inability to achieve or maintain an erection sufficient for sexual intercourse due to disease in the arteries and/or veins that supply blood to and from the penis.

 What Is Vasculogenic Erectile Dysfunction?